 Madrid, Barcelona, A Coruña, Seville, Santander, Salamanca, Segovia, Valladolid, Las Palmas, Oviedo and Zaragoza are just some of the cities which have joined the initiative

 The call for participation has been planned as a tribute to citizens to thank them for their effort and commitment these days

 PHotoESPAÑA, the International Festival of Photography and Visual Arts, will extend the programming of its 23rd edition until late September.
 Therefore, the festival will schedule activities over the course of four months, from June through September, so that all the participating institutions' exhibitions can join whenever their capacities and calendars allow them.

-PHotoESPAÑA wanted to invite Spanish citizens to take advantage of these days to use their homes’ windows and balconies as a source of inspiration and the frame through which they can construct a collective photographic story in the #PHEdesdemibalcón call for participation.
-It is a chance to more deeply explore our way of looking while rediscovering our environs, our neighbours and even ourselves.
+PHotoESPAÑA wanted to invite Spanish citizens to take advantage of these days to use their homes' windows and balconies as a source of inspiration and the frame through which they can construct a collective photographic story in the # PHEdesdemibalcón call for participation.
+It is a chance to more deeply explore our way of looking while rediscovering our environs, our neighbors and even ourselves.

-This invitation has been extended to the largest town halls in Spain, which have been encouraged to join the effort by pledging to organise exhibitions in the most representative nooks, crannies and spaces in their cities during the summer with a selection of the pictures by their inhabitants.
+This invitation has been extended to the largest town halls in Spain, which have been encouraged to join the effort by pledging to organize exhibitions in the most representative nooks, crannies and spaces in their cities during the summer with a selection of the pictures by their inhabitants .

 Balconies and windows will be turned into galleries where each of the individual views can be collectively shared, views from balconies which we will have the chance to see from the other side.

 # PHEdesdemibalcón is thus suggesting a tribute to citizens to show gratitude for their effort and commitment during these difficult times.